Choosing a telescope is the biggest decision we make as backyard astronomers.

 The obvious advantage of this is you get as much light-gathering power (aperture) and magnification as a Dob in a significantly smaller, lighter and more transportable package.
 The downside of a compound scope is that, inch for inch, it will cost you a lot more than a Dobsonian or Newtonian reflector, in fact, only high-end refractors are more expensive per inch of aperture than compound scopes.

 These smaller-bodied telescopes are easy to motorize.
 As computerized telescopes, cat’s are a good choice for astrophotography.
-However, Celestron’s famous NexStar range (see the 8SE review here) is supplied with an altazimuth mount, which means you need an addition wedge to carry out astrophotography.
+However, Celestron’s famous NexStar range (See our Celestron NexStar 8SE review) is supplied with an altazimuth mount, which means you need an addition wedge to carry out astrophotography.

 Cat’s are ideal for you if you want to look at planets and outer space objects and you’re happy to let a computer find and follow your evening’s targets.
 You might also benefit from the go-to capabilities of a motorized catadioptric scope if you live under heavily light-polluted skies because they find objects that are to find otherwise.